nathan-fiscaletti/ipstackgeo-php/ReadMe.md

 #### Lookup a location for an IP Address

-> Note: Locations are returned using a library called ExtendedArrays.
-> This library gives us more options on how we access the properties of the location.
-> See the [Acessing Array Elements](https://github.com/nathan-fiscaletti/extended-arrays/blob/master/Examples/Managing%20Arrays.md#accessing-array-elements) portion of the ExtendedArrays documentation for more information on this.

 ```php
 // Lookup a location for an IP Address
 // and catch any exceptions that might